ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

 @@@
 ~~~

-This command replaces itself with the text read from the C source file.
+This command replaces itself with the text read from the C source files surrounded by `@@@include` and `@@@`.
-If a function list follows the filename, only the functions in the C source file are read.
+If a function list follows the filename, only the functions are read.
-If no function list is given, the command can read any text files even it is not C source file.
+If no function list is given, the command can read any text file other than C source file.

 ~~~
 @@@include